Royal touch: Legacy and comparisons

 The royal touch was not the only "miraculous" healing power attributed to European rulers.
 The medieval monarchs of Castile were reputed to possess the ability to exorcise demons by making the sign of the cross and calling on God, while their Hungarian counterparts supposedly cured jaundice.
 Similarly, English monarchs distributed cramp-rings, which were said to be a cure for "diabolical" sicknesses such as cramps and epilepsy.

 Inoculation, an early form of immunization, was introduced into England during the reign of George I, who had put a definite end to the royal touch in his kingdom.
 The royal family strongly supported it, but it was controversial medically as well as politically and theologically.
 The medicine historian Adrian Wilson described it as "the Whig and Hanoverian equivalent of the Stuart practice of touching for scrofula ...
 But whereas the Royal Touch mobilised divine powers, based on hereditary right, inoculation deployed natural powers harnessed by man, with the monarch as the benevolent onlooker rather than indispensable participant."

 Scholars have held different opinions about the royal touch, ranging from deprecation in the 19th and early 20th century to more sympathetic treatment.
 The Whig politician Lord Macaulay (1800–1859) ridiculed it as an "absurd superstition of a pre-enlightened age".
 The University of London medicine professor Sir Raymund Crawfurd published a study in 1911, revealing his fascination with the "dubious if exotic" practice.
-A study by the French historian Marc Bloch followed in 1924.
+The study Les Rois thaumaturges by the French historian Marc Bloch followed in 1924.
 Bloch was baffled by the tenacity of the esoteric practice and agreed with Lord Macaulay's assessment that it was grounded in a form of mass hysteria.
 Recently, however, historians have avoided attributing the popularity of the royal touch to naivety of the masses.
 The British historian Keith Thomas discussed the royal touch in the context of religion and magic, while his colleague and compatriot J. C. D. Clark attributes the survival of the practice into the 18th century to the persisting notion of the divine right of kings.
 Catholic author Solange Hertz notably defended the practice, arguing that the French kings genuinely possessed healing powers as the church's "quasi-bishop[s]", provided only they were in a state of grace.

+In fiction

+In The Return of the King, Aragorn provides additional proof that he is the rightful king of Gondor by demonstrating that he has the "hands of a healer", saving as many as he can after the Battle of the Pelennor Fields.